VariantSync/DiffDetective/INSTALL.md

 The instructions explain how to build the Docker image and run the validation in a Docker container.

 ### 1. Install Docker (if required)
-How to install Docker depends on your operating system.
+How to install Docker depends on your operating system:

-- Windows or Mac: You can find download and installation instructions [here](https://www.docker.com/get-started).
+- _Windows or Mac_: You can find download and installation instructions [here](https://www.docker.com/get-started).
-- Linux Distributions: How to install Docker on your system, depends on your distribution.
-However, the chances are high that Docker is part of your distributions package database.
+- _Linux Distributions_: How to install Docker on your system, depends on your distribution.
+The chances are high that Docker is part of your distributions package database.
 Docker's [documentation](https://docs.docker.com/engine/install/) contains instructions for common distributions.

 Then, start the docker deamon.